 The floating structure has several major advantages compared to land reclamation.
 Reclamation works require 2-5 years for the recovered area to stabilize after reclamation efforts (Rehman, 2020).
 If the fill material has been pumped from the seabed, the consolidation process will take several more years.
 In the meantime, a floating structure may be constructed somewhere else and assembled at the desired site due to the constructions are modular (Koekoek, 2010).
 However, (Wang & Wang, 2014) observed that this structure requires a higher skill set to build and manufacture.
-Additionally, the floating structure offers the superior advantages of mobility and flexibility.
-The floating structure can be expanded and grouped with other structures, or it can be taken down, towed, and sunk as an artificial reef, as needed.
+Additionally, the floating structure can be expanded and grouped with other structures, or it can be taken down, towed, and sunk as an artificial reef, as needed.
 Not every situation will benefit from the floating concept.
 However, compared to land reclamation, this method offers greater advantages.